Thursday morning 15th Oct. 1964

 Dear Mum, Dad, and Nigel

-Well, another surprise letter, we were told we send letters ashore at Cherbourg, so here we are.
+Well, another surprise letter, we were told we can send letters ashore at Cherbourg, so here we are.
 We are at present speeding towards France, and we have just had our lifeboat drill.
 We all have life jackets in our cabins and we had to muster a lifeboat number 3 on the promenade deck.

 It was very amusing to see everyone wandering around in these things, but I felt sorry for some of the little old ladies, some of whom looked worried to death.
 In our boat we have a real ‘Andy Capp’ type, who I’m sure will be the one to start us all singing and doing physical jerks should the ship sink.
 Honestly though it doesn’t seem a bit like a ship, but more like a floating hotel.